buggyrace/buggy-race-about/docs/hosting/docker.md

 your race server.

 {: .note}
-If you get into a pickle with enviroment variables (for example if you ignored our advice and did edit the `environment` section in your Docker files), remember that — once your server is running — as an admin, you can inspect the settings through the web interface: see [system
+If you get into a pickle with environment variables (for example if you ignored our advice and did edit the `environment` section in your Docker files), remember that — once your server is running — as an admin, you can inspect the settings through the web interface: see [system